hassaanafzal-ha/Y---Twitter/README.md

 # Y - Twitter
-Y - A social media platform like Twitter (X)
+Y - A social media platform like Twitter (X)..
 Tech Used: MERN
 MongoDB, Express, React and Node